An Interested Aspect of the Universal Creator, Having an Experience as a “Human Being,” Explores the Ongoing Revolution of Totality

 - The Untold Story: Native American Nuclear Guinea Pigs

-- The Institute of Science in Society (ISIS): Deconstructing the Nuclear Power Myths: Peter Bunyard disposes of the argument for nuclear power: it is highly uneconomical, and the saving on greenhouse gas emissions negligible, if any, compared to a gas–fired electricity generating plant (ISIS Report 11/07/05)
+- Science in Society Archive: Deconstructing the Nuclear Power Myths: Peter Bunyard disposes of the argument for nuclear power: it is highly uneconomical, and the saving on greenhouse gas emissions negligible, if any, compared to a gas–fired electricity generating plant (ISIS Report 11/07/05)

-- The Institute of Science in Society (ISIS): Energy Strategies in Global Warming: Is Nuclear Energy the Answer?: Nuclear energy makes economic nonsense and ecological disaster and provides great opportunities for terrorists.
+- Science in Society Archive: Energy Strategies in Global Warming: Is Nuclear Energy the Answer?: Nuclear energy makes economic nonsense and ecological disaster and provides great opportunities for terrorists.
 Peter Bunyard (ISIS Report 08/07/05)

 - EcoC²S: Water Fluoridation